Bandit Social Learning: Exploration under Myopic Behavior: Learning failures for Bayesian agents

 where $Q_{a,t}(\cdot)$ denotes the quantile function of the posterior $\cP_{a,t}$ and $\zeta\in (0,\nicefrac12)$ is a fixed parameter (analogous to $\eta$ elsewhere).
 The interval in \refeq{eq:ind-Bayes} is a Bayesian version of $\eta$-confidence intervals.
 Agents $t$ that satisfy \refeq{eq:ind-Bayes} are called \emph{$\zeta$-Bayesian-confident}.

+\begin{discussion} $\zeta$-Bayesian-confident agents subsume Bayesian version of optimism and pessimism, where the index $\indx_{a,t}$ is defined as, resp., $Q_{a,t}(1-\zeta)$ and $Q_{a,t}(\zeta)$, as well as all other behavioral biases discussed in Section~\ref{sec:prelims-cases}.
+In particular, one can define an inherently ``Bayesian" version of ``moderate probability matching" by projecting the posterior sample $\nu_{a,t}$ (as defined in Section~\ref{sec:prelims-cases}, but starting with arbitrary Beta-beliefs) into the Bayesian confidence interval \eqref{eq:ind-Bayes}. \end{discussion}

-We allow more general beliefs given by independent Beta distributions.
-For each arm $a\in[2]$, all agents believe that the mean reward $\mu_a$ is initially drawn as an independent sample from Beta distribution with parameters $\alpha_a,\beta_a\in \N$.
-Our results are driven by parameter $M = \max_{a\in[2]} \alpha_a+\beta_a$.
+\xhdr{Our results.} Recall that prior belief $\cP_{a,0}$ for each arm $a\in[a]$ is a Beta distribution with parameters $\alpha_a,\beta_a\in \N$.
+Our guarantees are driven by parameter $M = \max_{a\in[2]} \alpha_a+\beta_a$.
 We refer to such beliefs as \emph{Beta-beliefs with strength $M$}.
 The intuition is that the prior on each arm $a$ can be interpreted as being ``based on" $\alpha_a+\beta_a-2$ samples from this arm. \footnote{More precisely, any Beta distribution with integer parameters $(\alpha,\beta)$ can be seen as a Bayesian posterior obtained by updating a uniform prior on $[0,1]$ with $\alpha+\beta-2$ data points.}

 Our technical contribution here is that Bayesian-unbiased (resp., $\zeta$-Bayesian-confident) agents are $\eta$-confident for a suitably large $\eta$.
-Therefore, such agents are subject to the learning failure derived in Theorem~\ref{thm:interval}.
 The proof is deferred to Appendix~\ref{app:Bayes}.

-\begin{theorem} Consider a Bayesian agent that holds Beta-beliefs with strength $M>0$. \begin{itemize} \item[(a)] If the agent is Bayesian-unbiased, then it is $\eta$-confident for some $\eta = O(M/\sqrt{N_0})$.
+\begin{theorem} Consider a Bayesian agent that holds Beta-beliefs with strength $M\geq 1$. \begin{itemize} \item[(a)] If the agent is Bayesian-unbiased, then it is $\eta$-confident for some $\eta = O(M/\sqrt{N_0})$.

 \item[(b)] If the agent is $\zeta$-Bayesian-confident, then it is $\eta$-confident for some $\eta = O\rbr{M/\sqrt{N_0} + \ln(1/\zeta)}$. \end{itemize} \end{theorem}